-Our reported net tangible book value as of June 30, 2012 was \$239.1 million, or \$10.58 per share, based upon shares outstanding as of that date after giving pro forma effect to (a) the merger of Diamondback Energy LLC with and into Diamondback Energy, Inc., (b) the Gulfport transaction and (c) the Windsor UT contribution.
+Our reported net tangible book value as of June 30, 2012 was \$235.2 million, or \$10.40 per share, based upon shares outstanding as of that date after giving pro forma effect to (a) the merger of Diamondback Energy LLC with and into Diamondback Energy, Inc., (b) the Gulfport transaction and (c) the Windsor UT contribution.
 Net tangible book value per share is determined by dividing such number of outstanding shares of common stock into our net tangible book value, which is our total tangible assets less total liabilities.
-Assuming the sale by us of 12,500,000 shares of common stock offered in this offering at an estimated initial public offering price of \$18.00 per share (which is the midpoint of the range set forth on the cover of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of June 30, 2012 would have been approximately \$450.0 million, or \$12.78 per share, after giving pro forma effect to (a) the merger of Diamondback Energy LLC with and into Diamondback Energy, Inc. (b) to the Gulfport transaction and (c) the Windsor UT contribution.
-This represents an immediate increase in net tangible book value of \$2.20 per share to our existing stockholders and an immediate dilution of \$5.22 per share to new investors purchasing shares at the initial public offering price.
+After the sale by us of 12,500,000 shares of common stock offered in this offering at the initial public offering price of \$17.50 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of June 30, 2012 would have been approximately \$440.7 million, or \$12.55 per share, after giving pro forma effect to (a) the merger of Diamondback Energy, Inc. (b) to the Gulfport transaction and (c) the Windsor UT contribution.
+This represents an immediate increase in net tangible book value of \$2.15 per share to our existing stockholders and an immediate dilution of \$4.95 per share to new investors purchasing shares at the initial public offering price.